 CAPEX = Net increase in PP & E + Depreciation Expense

-In a broader sense, capital expenditure is classified into three groups –
+In a broader sense, such expenditure is classified into three groups –

 Furthermore, the capital analysis concentrates on three types of outlays –